 The down payment support made accessible through the Options Ready Program is only available for Options for Homes developments.
 While it would be amazing if we could offer you support and down payment assistance on any condominium or home you wanted, that's not how the Options model works.
 However, other benefits of our program, such as below average prices, our financial literacy content, and information on the pre-construction and condo occupancy and closing process is available to all.
 Visit our Resource Centre for more.

 You’ll be required to repay the shared equity down payment when you sell, no longer live in your home, or if you repay your primary mortgage in full.
 At that point, 10% to 15% of the current market value of your home is due back.
 Of course, you can pay it off any time you like, or make installments or lump sum payments to Home Ownership Alternatives, our funding partner.

-- Visit on of our partner banks to get a mortgage pre-approval.
+- Visit one of our partner banks to get a mortgage pre-approval.
 This will help you understand how much you can afford.

-- Make sure you have 5% down payment* You can always put down more if you like.
+- Make sure you have 5% down payment to purchase a unit.* You can always put down more if you like.

-- Book appointment with one of our sales agents.
+- Book an appointment with one of our sales agents.